dirkwhoffmann/vAmigaTS/Denise/Sprites/README.md

 Draws sprite 0, 2, 4, and 6 in a distinct column each.
 Each sprite is repeated 4 times.
 In the bitplane area, the Copper is used to switch between single-playfield and dual-playfield mode.
 The test differ in the priority values written to BPLCON2.
 Inspect the reference pictures carefully.
 There a subtle differences which are hard to see at first glance.

+#### sprites5

+Sets the BPU value in BPLCON0 to 0 around the sprite DMA cycles.

 Dirk Hoffmann, 2019